FrejaXu/FrejaXu.github.io/_pages/about.md

 - Sep 2024, Excited to start my own project at [CogTlab](https://cogtlab.stanford.edu/) led by Prof. Feng Vankee Lin at Stanford University, supported by Säätiöiden Post Doc -pooli from the Finnish Cultural Foundation

 **Stay tuned!😀**
+- March 2026, 🎤 Had the pleasure of giving a talk at the Learning and Plasticity Meeting 2026 in the beautiful snowy Äkäslompolo, Lapland.
+I presented our recent work on how perceptual grouping shapes neural representations in visual working memory in a symposium on computational approaches to learning, organized by Prof. Susanne Jaeggi, and really enjoyed meeting many inspiring researchers.
+- February 2026, 🏅 Honored to receive the Seal of Excellence from the Marie Skłodowska-Curie Actions Postdoctoral Fellowship under the European Commission.
+- January 2026, 🎉 Excited to share that our project Toward Hybrid Intelligence for Deep Cognitive–Affective Understanding in Learning has been funded by the Hybrid Intelligence New Research Initiatives Programme.
+Looking forward to advancing research at the intersection of cognition, emotion, and AI together with PI Yante Li and myself.
+- December 2025, 📝 Our paper A Conceptual Framework for Emotion-Aware Monitoring of Sundown Syndrome is now available online in the 4DMR 2025 workshop proceedings (IJCAI 2025). 👉 Read the full paper: [https://ceur-ws.org/Vol-4115/paper8.pdf](https://ceur-ws.org/Vol-4115/paper8.pdf)
+- November 2025, 📍 Presented our work at the Psychonomic Society 66th Annual Meeting in Denver, United States.
+It was a great opportunity to share ideas and connect with researchers in experimental psychology.
+- September 2025, 🌍 Honored to receive continued funding for my postdoctoral fellowship from the Finnish Cultural Foundation.
+- September 2025, 🇬🇧 Presented a poster at the European Society for Cognitive Psychology Conference (ESCOP 24) in Sheffield, United Kingdom.
+Really enjoyed the inspiring discussions and learning about the latest advances in cognitive science.
 - July 2025, 📝 Our scoping review on Sundown Syndrome is now out in Archives of Clinical Neuropsychology, where we propose a new roadmap to improve the risk identification, diagnosis, continuous monitoring, and treatment. 👉 Read the full [paper](https://academic.oup.com/acn/advance-article/doi/10.1093/arclin/acaf062/8185421?login=false)
 - June 2025, Had a great time presenting our SunVid paper on AI-assisted Sundown Syndrome detection at SCIA 2025 in beautiful Iceland 🇮🇸
 🙏 Thanks to everyone who stopped by for the insightful discussions! 🔗 Read the [paper](https://link.springer.com/chapter/10.1007/978-3-031-95918-9_2)